 Is Penn Foster High School accredited?
 Will colleges accept my diploma?

-It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at hundreds of universities nationwide.
+It is up to the individual college as to whether they will accept your diploma, but Penn Foster graduates have gone on to study at many universities nationwide.
 Remember, colleges have a variety of entry requirements, and not all colleges recognize all high school diplomas.

 Penn Foster High School is accredited for grades nine through adult by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools.
 The school is also nationally accredited by the Accrediting Commission of the Distance Education and Training Council and licensed by the Pennsylvania State Board of Private Licensed Schools.
 There is more information on Penn Foster High School's accreditation page.